Chapter 7: Scaling Up#

 ../_images/ch07_anova_decomposition.png

-Fig. 15 Figure 7.1 ANOVA decomposes total variance into between-group variance (signal) and within-group variance (noise).
-The F-ratio measures signal/noise.
-In the Framingham context, between-group variance captures genuine cholesterol differences by education level; within-group variance captures individual variation unrelated to education.#
+Fig. 19 Figure 7.1 ANOVA decomposes total variance into between-group variance (signal) and within-group variance (noise).
+In the Framingham context, between-group variance captures genuine cholesterol differences linked to education; within-group variance captures individual biological variation unrelated to education.#

 2.3 Post-Hoc Tests — Tukey’s HSD#

-Only apply Tukey’s HSD after a significant omnibus F — running post-hoc tests after a non-significant ANOVA is invalid.
+Crucial Rule: Only apply Tukey’s HSD after you get a significant overall ANOVA result.
+Digging for differences after a non-significant ANOVA is invalid.

 2.4 Assumptions#